fish-shell/fish-shell/doc_src/cmds/argparse.rst

 Each option specification consists of:

-- An optional alphanumeric short flag letter, followed by a ``/`` if the short flag can be used by someone invoking your command or, for backwards compatibility, a ``-`` if it should not be exposed as a valid short flag (in which case it will also not be exposed as a flag variable).
+- An optional alphanumeric short flag character, followed by a ``/`` if the short flag can be used by someone invoking your command or, for backwards compatibility, a ``-`` if it should not be exposed as a valid short flag (in which case it will also not be exposed as a flag variable).

-- An optional long flag name.
-If not present then only the short flag letter can be used, and if that is not present either it's an error.
+- An optional long flag name, which if not present the short flag can be used, and if that is also not present, an error is reported

 - Nothing if the flag is a boolean that takes no argument or is an integer flag, or

-- ``=`` if it requires a value and only the last instance of the flag is saved, or
+    - **=** if it requires a value and only the last instance of the flag is saved, or

-- ``=?`` it takes an optional value and only the last instance of the flag is saved, or
+    - **=?** if it takes an optional value and only the last instance of the flag is saved, or

-- ``=+`` if it requires a value and each instance of the flag is saved.
+    - **=+** if it requires a value and each instance of the flag is saved.

 - Optionally a ``!`` followed by fish script to validate the value.
 Typically this will be a function to run.
 If the exit status is zero the value for the flag is valid.
 If non-zero the value is invalid.
 Any error messages should be written to stdout (not stderr).
 See the section on :ref:`Flag Value Validation <flag-value-validation>` for more information.